krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     improve performance, but also disables account lockout.

 **ldap_conns_per_server**
-    This LDAP specific tags indicates the number of connections to be maintained per LDAP server.
+    This LDAP-specific tag indicates the number of connections to be maintained per LDAP server.

 **ldap_kadmind_dn**
-    This LDAP specific tag indicates the default bind DN for the Administration server.
-The administration server does a login to the directory as this object.
+    This LDAP-specific tag indicates the default bind DN for the :ref:`kadmind(8)` daemon.  kadmind does a login to the directory as this object.
 This object should have the rights to read and write the Kerberos data in the LDAP database.

 **ldap_kdc_dn**
-    This LDAP specific tag indicates the default bind DN for the KDC server.
-The KDC server does a login to the directory as this object.
-This object should have the rights to read the Kerberos data in the LDAP database.
+    This LDAP-specific tag indicates the default bind DN for the :ref:`krb5kdc(8)` daemon.
+The KDC does a login to the directory as this object.
+This object should have the rights to read the Kerberos data in the LDAP database, and to write data unless **disable_lockout** and **disable_last_success** are true.

 **ldap_kerberos_container_dn**
-    This LDAP specific tag indicates the DN of the container object where the realm objects will be located.
+    This LDAP-specific tag indicates the DN of the container object where the realm objects will be located.

 **ldap_servers**
-    This LDAP specific tag indicates the list of LDAP servers that the Kerberos servers can connect to.
+    This LDAP-specific tag indicates the list of LDAP servers that the Kerberos servers can connect to.
 The list of LDAP servers is whitespace-separated.
 The LDAP server is specified by a LDAP URI.
-    It is recommended to use ``ldapi://`` or ``ldaps://`` interface to connect to the LDAP server.
+    It is recommended to use ``ldapi:`` or ``ldaps:`` URLs to connect to the LDAP server.

 **ldap_service_password_file**
-    This LDAP specific tag indicates the file containing the stashed passwords (created by ``kdb5_ldap_util stashsrvpw``) for the objects used by the Kerberos servers to bind to the LDAP server.
+    This LDAP-specific tag indicates the file containing the stashed passwords (created by ``kdb5_ldap_util stashsrvpw``) for the **ldap_kadmind_dn** and **ldap_kdc_dn** objects.
 This file must be kept secure.

 .. _appdefaults: